-In addition to these principles, the rule-of-odds will also be useful to you when composing your cupcake images.
+The Rule of Odds will also be useful to you when composing your cupcake images.

-On the other hand, an odd number of elements create a more balanced and harmonious composition.
+An even number of elements compete with each other and divide the viewer’s attention.
+But an odd number of elements create a more balanced and harmonious composition.
 They create a resting point for our eyes.

-Add a bit of contrast with the contrast slider, or play with the Tone Curve.
+Add a bit of contrast with the ‘Contrast’ slider, or play with the ‘Tone Curve’.

 Digital files are quite flat.
-Adding at least a bit of contrast to your food photography is a must.
+Adding at least a bit of contrast to your food photography is definitely a must.

 When it comes to cupcake photography, you can get creative and think outside the box.